|Camberley Reel Club

 50 YEARS FOR CAMBERLEY REEL CLUB

-from the RSCDSBerks/Hants/Surrey Border Branch News
+Reprinted from the RSCDS Berks/Hants/Surrey Border Branch News

 When Camberley Reel Club celebrated its 40th Anniversary, the Club's first president Jim Adams wrote a concise history of the Club.
-This was printed in the Anniversary Ball Programme and is available here.
-It would not be good etiquette to repeat Jim's well written item in full, but for those who may like a quick reminder:
+This was printed in the Anniversary Ball Programme and is available here It would not be good etiquette to repeat Jim's well written item in full, but for those who may like a quick reminder:

 Camberley Reel Club was formed in 1960 during an inaugural meeting at (the then) Hawley Hotel.
 Twenty three people were present, and agreement was made for alternate instructional and social dancing evenings, the latter to be organised by volunteer members.
 Furthermore, the Club was to hold three events per year: St Andrew's Night, Burns' Nicht, and an end of season ball.
 After a successful first year the Club also organised a day-school, which was held annually until 1969.